 Nail Gross Anatomy

 There are four main parts of a nail: the matrix, nail bed, matrix grooves and nail plate.
-The matrix is the bottom most layer of the nail and is responsible for producing nail cells.
+The matrix is the bottom most layer of the nail and handles producing nail cells.
 The nail bed is the skin beneath the visible part of the nail or “nail plate”.
 Matrix grooves are barely visible grooves in the nail that allow for the top layer of nail-bed skin to move forward when the nail plate grows.
 The visible part of the nail is made of keratin, a strong, translucent protein.

 Types of Onychomycosis